 Holding a completed COVID-19 vaccine card can feel like quite an accomplishment.
 After weathering a difficult pandemic, being vaccinated is worthy of a moment of celebration, hope and positivity.
-Still, that trusty vaccination card does not mean it’s time to throw caution to the wind and resume everyday life.
+Still, there are a few things to consider alongside having your trusty vaccination card.

 To learn what COVID-19 safety looks like after you’ve had the vaccination, we asked Tryon Medical Partners what recommendations they’re making to patients.
 Through their doctors’ experience in national COVID-19 research trials and opening local testing clinics, they’ve compiled these six “dos” and “don’ts” for preventing the spread of the virus even after you’ve been vaccinated.